The Property Search allows you to view detailed information for properties in Miami-Dade County.

 Property Appraiser's Condominium Division

-The first step in recording a declaration of condominium is to obtain a tax payment certification from the Property Appraisal Department.
+The first step in recording a declaration of condominium is to obtain a Tax Payment Certification from the Office of the Property Appraiser.
 Forms are only available in person at 111 NW 1 Street Suite 710.

 Please follow these steps: